romulets/wso2is-example/README.md

 The java API has nothing tricky to develop, just go on.

 The react client is normal too, although you must copy the builded js and html files to the [webapp path](src/main/webapp).
 I've built some [scripts](scritps/) to make the developement and build easier, it works only for linux though.
-Feel free to build the windows' scripts and contribute to project!
+Feel free to build the windows' scripts and contribute to the project!

 _Obs: the web client built in react isn't the most wonderful code in the world.
 Feel free to improve it._